 Other distractions can lead to collisions as well.
 Eating, reading, or even changing a radio station can cause a driver to take his or her eyes off the road and thereby risk a collision.
 You may be able to do these things easily and safely, but inexperienced drivers do not have the skillset.
 Cutting down on those distractions — or even avoiding them entirely — can help decrease the possibility of an accident.

 Compare Quotes From Top Companies and Save

 Secured with SHA-256 Encryption

-Not all accidents are caused by distractions.
+Not all teen driving accidents are caused by distractions.
 Bad weather usually means poor driving conditions and these elements can challenge even the most experienced drivers.
-Parents of teen drivers must teach their children how to drive defensively in all conditions.
+Parents of teenage drivers must teach their children how to drive defensively in all conditions.
 Some common ways to counter the effects of bad weather include the following:

 - Fog.
 When it is foggy out, have your student use his or her low beam lights.
 Low beams will help increase visibility without causing a reflection off of the fog.
 Also encourage your student to use windshield defrosters and, if necessary, open windows.